GiuseppeTT/clean-install/fedora.md

 ### Dash app order

-Order the apps on dash like:
+Order the apps on dash as follows:

 - Chrome
 - Files